iraytee-code/github-cli-application/readme.md

 - `useLogout.js`: Manages session termination
 - `useSaveCredentials.js`: Handles secure credential storage

 The application uses the Commander.js library for CLI argument parsing and command structure.
+It also uses the Octokit GitHub SDK to aid user authentication.

 ## Version Information